What is the digital economy?

 Many previously impossible services, such as online groceries home delivery and dating applications, have been made possible by the digital economy.

 Produces considerable data that can provide new perspectives.
-The enormous generation of data can assist governments and nonprofits understand what is going on in the economy.
+The enormous generation of data can assist governments and nonprofits in understanding what is going on in the economy.

 Since 2000, it has grown at a rate of about two-and-a-half times faster than world GDP.